isaacnmm/pestpolicy-hugo2XX/content/posts/native-alternative-to-invasive-imported-wisteria/index.md

 ##  Native Wisteria

-In contrast to their aggressive Asian cousins, **American wisteria (*Wisteria frutescens*)** is a well-behaved and ecologically beneficial native [alternative](https://pestpolicy.com/gutter-alternatives/).
-It is native to the southeastern United States, though its range can extend into parts of the Midwest.
+In contrast to their aggressive Asian cousins, **American wisteria (*Wisteria frutescens*)** is a well-behaved and ecologically beneficial native [alternative](https://pestpolicy.com/gutter-alternatives/).It is native to the southeastern United States, though its range can extend into parts of the Midwest.

 **Key Differences and Benefits of American Wisteria: **